renatomaia/loski/doc/manual.md

 `"system error"`
 :	underlying system error.

-Moreover, any operation shall raise the followin unexpected errors:
+Moreover, any operation shall raise the following errors:

 `"invalid operation"`
-:	operation is not valid for these object or parameters.
+:	operation is not valid for this object or parameters.

 `"unsupported"`
 :	operation is not supported in the current system.